mariandumitrascu/qosf-challenge-2022-md/readme.md

 __Notebook__: [md-task-02-qaoa-encoding-4-qubits.ipynb](https://github.com/mariandumitrascu/qosf-challenge-2022-md/blob/main/task-02/md-task-02-qaoa-encoding-4-qubits.ipynb)
 <br>
 <br>
 This is using Hamiltonian embedding and is inspired by QAOA algorithms. **qml.QAOAEmbedding** function performs both learning and encodding.
+This is the worst performing in our dataset, or I am doing something wrong.
 <br>
 <br>
 References: